nesterone/sf-eng-init-bazzika/00-bootcamp/04-tools-for-development/tools-for-development.md

 After installation you was exploring your tools and  decided to share your findings with others

 1. Write 5th your favourite `bash` commands
-1. 3 terminal`s shortcuts
+1. 3 terminal`s shortcuts with some explanation
-1. 5 IDE's shortcuts
+1. 5 IDE's shortcuts with some explanation

-> Don't forget about description for shortcuts and commands

 **[⬆ back to top](#tools-for-development)**